The Integrated Modeling Method approach to business analysis and modeling is simple, elegant and yet very powerful.

 The IMM™ Approach in a nutshell:

-- Find out what the business ought to be doing
+- Establish what it is that the business ought to be doing

 - Analyse this and extract Business Functions and data